gopherjs/gopherjs/README.md

 - Try GopherJS on the [GopherJS Playground](http://neelance.github.io/gopherjs-playground/)
 - Enjoy the speed of the [HTML5 game engine benchmark](http://ajhager.github.io/enj/) (by Joseph Hager)
 - Get help in the [Google Group](https://groups.google.com/d/forum/gopherjs)
+- See the list of [bindings to JavaScript APIs and libraries](https://github.com/neelance/gopherjs/wiki/bindings)

 ### What is GopherJS?
 GopherJS translates [Go code](http://golang.org/) to pure JavaScript code.
 Its main purpose is to give you the opportunity to write front-end code in Go which will still run in all browsers.